ivoras/llmtalkie/README.md

 # llmtalkie - LLM orchestration

 A micro LLM agent system for data analysis (or synthesis) pipelines.
-Currently for OLlama only.
+Currently for Ollama only.

 The LLMTalkie project currently provides two features: